westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

-The ZNS Command Set specification builds upon the existing [Host Managed Zoned Storage Model](smr.md#host-managed-model) introduced for SMR hard-disks with the SCSI ZBC (Zoned Block Command) standard and the ATA ZAC (Zoned ATA Commands) standard.
-A compatible zone state machine was defined, and a similar set of [Zone Block Commands](smr.md#zone-block-commands) was defined.
+The ZNS Command Set specification builds upon the existing [Host Managed Zoned Storage Model](smr.md#host-managed-model) introduced for SMR hard-disks with the SCSI ZBC (Zoned Block Command) and ATA ZAC (Zoned ATA Commands) standards.
+As a result, both the zone state machine and the [Zone Block Commands](smr.md#zone-block-commands) set for ZNS are compatible with the aforementioned standards.

-These similarities simplify the implementation of the host storage stack and applications for simultaneously supporting both host-managed SMR hard-disks and ZNS SSDs.
+These similarities simplify the implementation of the host storage stack and applications for simultaneously supporting both host-managed SMR HDDs and ZNS SSDs.

-Given that ZNS SSDs typically is implemented using non-volatile memory, the ZNS specification introduces extra functionalities to enable this type of media and is described below.
+As ZNS SSDs are typically implemented using non-volatile memory, the ZNS specification introduces extra functionalities to enable such media.
+These additional functionalities are described below.

 ### Zone types

 ZBC and ZAC SMR hard-disks can optionally expose a number of conventional zones which accept random write operations.
-The ZNS specification does not define this optional set of random write zones, as NVMe supports multiple namespace, and therefore can expose a separate namespace that supports conventional I/O accesses.
+The ZNS specification does not define this optional type of random write zone.
+As NVMe supports multiple namespaces and can expose separate conventional I/O namespaces, this feature is not required for NVMe ZNS SSDs.

-### Zone Capacity and Zone Size
+### Zone Capacity (ZCAP) and Zone Size (ZSZE)

-The ZNS specification introduces the concept of a Zone Capacity.
-This concept is not defined in the ZBC and ZAC standards.
+The ZNS specification additionally introduces the concept of Zone Capacity.

-Similar to ZBC and ZAC standards, ZNS defines the zone size as the total number of logical blocks within a zone.
-A zone capacity is an additional per-zone attribute that indicates the number of usable logical blocks within each zone, starting from the first logical block of each zone.
-A zone capacity is always smaller or equal to the zone size.
+Similar to ZBC and ZAC standards, ZNS defines zone size (ZSZE) as the total number of logical blocks within a zone.
+The zone capacity (ZCAP) is an additional per-zone attribute that indicates the number of usable logical blocks within each zone, starting from the first logical block of each zone.
+It is always less than or equal to the zone size.

-This new attribute was introduced to allow for the zone size to remain a power of two number of logical blocks (facilitating easy logical block to zone number conversions) while allowing optimized mapping of a zone storage capacity to the underlying media characteristics.
-For instance, in the case a flash based device, a zone capacity can be aligned to the size of flash erase blocks without requiring that the device implements a power-of-two sized erased block.
+This new attribute allows the zone size to remain a power-of-two (2^n) number of logical blocks (facilitating easy logical block to zone number conversions) while allowing optimized mapping of zone storage capacity to the underlying media characteristics.
+For instance, in the case a flash based device, zone capacity can be aligned to the size of flash erase blocks without requiring the device to implement a power-of-two sized erase block.

 The figure below illustrates the zone capacity concept.

 <Image src="intro-zonesize-vs-capacity.png"
 title="Zone Size and Zone Capacity"/>

-As the logical block addresses between the zone capacity and the end of the zone are not mapped to any physical storage blocks, write accesses to these blocks will result in an error.
-Therefore, reading in this area is handled in the same way as when reading unwritted blocks.
+The logical block addresses between the zone capacity(ZCAP) and the end of the zone (ZSZE) are not mapped to any physical storage blocks and writes to these blocks will result in an error.
+Therefore, reads within this area are handled in the same way as read commands to unwritted blocks.

-A zone with a zone capacity smaller than the zone size will be transitioned to a full condition when the number of written blocks equals the zone capacity.
+A zone with a zone capacity smaller than the zone size will be transitioned to the full state when the number of written blocks equals the zone capacity.

 :::note
 The total namespace capacity reported by a controller is always equal to the total number of logical blocks defined by the zones.
-In other words, this reported capacity includes unusable logical blocks of zones with a zone capacity lower than the zone size.
-The usable capacity of the namespace is equal to the sum of all zones capacities.
-This usable capacity is always smaller than the reported namespace capacity if the namespace contains zones with a zone capacity lower than the zone size.
+In other words, if the namespace contains zones with a capacity that is less than their size, the reported namespace total capacity includes unusable logical blocks (falling between zone capacity and zone size) and the usable capacity of the namespace is equal to the sum of all zones' capacities.
+In this case, the usable capacity available is smaller than the reported namespace capacity.
 :::

 ### Active Zones

-A controller implementation typically requires the allocation of internal resources (e.g. a write buffer) to execute write operations into zones.
+A controller implementation typically requires the allocation of internal resources (e.g. write buffers) to execute write operations into zones.
-Therefore, limitations on the total amount of resources available to the controller may imply a limit on the total number of zones that can be simultaneously in the implicit open or explicit open conditions.
-This potential limit on the maximum number of open zones is similarly defined in the ZNS, ZBC, and ZAC standards.
+Limitations on the total amount of resources available in the controller may imply a limit on the total number of zones that can simultaneously be in the implicit open or explicit open states.
+This potential limit on the maximum number of open zones is similarly defined in the ZNS, ZBC and ZAC standards.

-The ZNS specification however defines an additional limit on the number of zones that can be in the implicit open, explicit open or closed conditions.
-Any zone with such condition is defined as an active zone and correspond to any zone that is being written or that has been only partially written.
-A ZNS SSD may impose a limit on the maximum number of zones that can be active.
-This limit is always equal or larger than the limit on the maximum number of open zones.
+The ZNS specification defines an additional limit on the number of zones that can be in the implicit open, explicit open or closed states.
+Zones that are in one of these states are defined as active zones and correspond to zones that are being written or that have been only partially written.
+A ZNS SSD may impose a limit on the maximum number of active zones.
+This limit is always equal to or greater than the maximum allowed number of open zones.

 This new limit imposes new constraints on user applications.
-While the maximum number of open zones of a namespace only limits the number of zones that an application can simultaneously write, the maximum number of active zones imposes a limit on the number of zones that an application can choose for storing data.
+While the maximum number of open zones of a namespace only limits the number of zones that an application can simultaneously write, the maximum number of active zones imposes a limit on the number of zones that an application can choose from for writing.
-If the maximum number of active zones is reached, the application must either reset or finish some active zones before being able to chose other zones for storing data.
+If the maximum number of active zones is reached, the application must either Reset or Finish atleast one active zone to be able to choose any other zone for writing.

 Similar to the limit on the maximum number of open zones, a limit on the maximum number of active zones for a namespace does not affect read operations.